Merii-s/Machine-Learning-Smoking-multi-class-classification-/README.md

 ## Overview

-This project, conducted over two weeks in an academic context for the Machine Learning "enseignement" at Université de Technologie de Compiègne, focuses on developing a multi-class classification model to predict smoking status based on physiological signals.
+This project, conducted over two weeks in an academic context for the Machine Learning course at Université de Technologie de Compiègne, focuses on developing a multi-class classification model to predict smoking status based on physiological signals.

 The goal is to leverage machine learning techniques to accurately classify individuals into different categories based on their health data, which can aid in public health initiatives and personalized medicine.